Helambe-vaibhav/Options_geeks_calculation/README.md

-# 📈 Option Greeks & Pricing Analysis
+# 📈 Mastering Option Greeks: A Quantitative Approach

 This repository provides an in-depth analysis of **Option Greeks**, their interactions, and **option pricing calculations** using the **Black-Scholes model**.
 We explore how Greeks behave under different market conditions, how they impact **option pricing and risk management**, and provide tools for **implied volatility calculations**.